ebrenesscoder/notes/README.md

 Select the option without UEFI when choosing the USB driver before installing Manjaro this will install Manjaro with BIOS mode.
 ```

+# 2020-11-18
+## CASE
+We needed an apache vhost config that proxies the urls matching /static-assets/files* but at the same time we wanted NOT to proxy /static-assets/<anything different than files>
+## SOLUTION
+`ProxyPass /static-assets/(?!files/).* !`

+ Another important configs are:
+ `Header set X-Frame-Options: "SAMEORIGIN"`

+ If you are seeing urls with localhost
+ `ProxyPreserveHost On`